 - The Department attempts in the first instance to have a contract with every affected landowner pursuant to an appraisal performed by a licensed appraiser who assists in determining the fair market value of the property. - In some instances, however, the land owner is not looking for fair market value but, instead looking for something more.
 "Market value" is skewed in most instances involving eminent domain.
-This is because a willing buyer decides what the property is worth without the road going through it. - Interstate and primary roads in the state are built pursuant to 6-year plan that is adjusted every year.
+This is because a willing buyer decides what the property is worth without the road going through it. - Interstate and primary roads in the state are built pursuant to a six-year plan that is adjusted every year.
 Local boards plan secondary roads.
 In his career with the Department he could only recall two instances where the planned road was never built. - The Department must use the property within 20 years or the homeowner can request that it be conveyed back at the original price.
 He stated that it is rare that the Department has had to return property.
 There have been instances where the Department will lease the property if the landowner does not buy it back from the Department at the end of the twenty-year period.
-The repurchase price is at the price that the landowner was paid by the Department and the landowner has 30 days to make a written offer.
+The landowner has 30 days to make a written offer.